AaronNBrock/docker-makefile/README.md

 Will build & tag the docker image.

 #### `make login`
 Attemps to log you into the docker registry.
-(See "Registry Login")
+(See "(Registry Login)[https://github.com/AaronNBrock/docker-makefile#registry-login]")

 #### `make push` (depends on `build` & `login`)
 If the workding directory isn't dirty, will build, tag then push to the docker registry.